 The Cavoodle was created to be a sweet companion dog that would get along with everyone.
 Their gentle nature makes Australian Cavoodles an ideal addition to any family or lifestyle.
 They are great with children and can keep up with active owners, but can also live comfortably in an apartment with no backyard while enjoying daily walks around the neighbourhood.

 Cavoodles, just like Poodles, also love human attention.
-They enjoy being around their owners, play with children and join people on their walks.
+They enjoy being around their owners, playing with children and joining people on their walks.
 Since human affection is essential to the Cavoodle, they may not thrive if caged or knelled for too many hours.

 You can expect a more pronounced shedding during the first year of life of a Cavoodle.
 The Cavoodle puppy will lose their soft baby coat when they are about 6 months old and will slowly gain a denser, adult fur.